LibraryCarpentry/lc-marcedit/learners/setup.md

 - The Consolidated Installation for MarcEdit 7.5 for Windows is the only one installation option that currently supports 32-bit systems.
 - If the installation is being done via distributed software or via a distribution client like Microsoft's SCCM, refer to the packaging tool available on GitHub [https://github.com/reeset/marcedit\_package\_builder](https://github.com/reeset/marcedit_package_builder).
-- Instructions for system administrators has been provided.
-Also information on managing MarcEdit installations are available [https://marcedit.reeset.net/managing-marcedit-installations](https://marcedit.reeset.net/managing-marcedit-installations).
+- Instructions for system administrators have been provided.
+Also, information on managing MarcEdit installations is available [https://marcedit.reeset.net/managing-marcedit-installations](https://marcedit.reeset.net/managing-marcedit-installations).

 ### Installing MarcEdit on Mac - [Video](https://www.youtube.com/watch?v=m8TQsNhpw8I)